noisyboiler/wampy/docs/authentication.rst

         }
     }

+with permissions for RPC and subscriptions optionally defined.
 See the included testing `config`_ for a more complete example.

 .. _config: https://github.com/noisyboiler/wampy/master/wampy/testing/config.static.auth.json